kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 sorry".
 A grumble about pulling tourists out of his property and that his cables were with his car, drove off with his tractor to collect his car.

+    "So this is all very well, but you've go snow chains don't you?" - Kiwi Farmer

 As he sets up for the jump start he asks us some more questions.
 "So this is all very well, but you've got snow chains don't you?".
 A